 The film is narrated by the actual survivors, Joe Simpson and Simon Yates, while Brendan Mackey and Nicholas Aaron act out the events, creating one of the most dramatic climbing stories ever put on film.

 Best Moment: After Yates accidentally lowers a badly injured Simpson over the edge of a cliff on a rope during a blizzard at night and can’t pull him back up, he makes the difficult decision to cut his friend loose.

 Simpson falls over 100 feet and wakes up on a sloped icy ledge hanging above a deep crevasse, unable to see the bottom.
 There’s no way to climb out, so he lowers himself deeper, hoping for the best, and knowing if he doesn’t see a bottom when he runs out of rope, he’s done for.
 It’s some intense shit for a docudrama, and well-acted.

 Starring: Clint Eastwood, George Kennedy, Vonetta McGee

 Worst Moment: This one doesn’t really have a defining worst moment.
-It’s all pretty unbelievable and so much so that the spectacle of the climbing scenes and the scenery are overshadowed by a lot of long boring scenes supporting a really convoluted plot that is pretty impossible to follow, acted out by stereotypical characters.
+It’s all pretty unbelievable and so much so that the spectacle of the climbing scenes and the amazing scenery are overshadowed by a lot of long boring scenes supporting a really convoluted plot that is pretty impossible to follow, acted out by stereotypical characters.

 Directed by: Renny Harlin